Video Download: Modafinil Is It The Real Life Nzt 48

 - Severe rash

-- Severe allergic reaction involving the liver or blood cells
+- A severe allergic reaction involving the liver or blood cells

 - Mouth sores